 For example, the total paper gold open interest on the Comex exceeds the amount of gold that has been made available for delivery by a multiple of 35.
 But we can’t account for the amount of LBMA forwards, lease/hypothecation claims and OTC derivatives gold liabilities.
 Therefore, the total physical gold supply deficit is unaccountable.

-With gold in a state of scarcity and with the mining stocks historically undervalued in relation to the price of gold and silver, the mining stocks have the potential to make a move that will rival the move made by the internet stocks in from 1998 – 2000.
+With gold in a state of scarcity and with the mining stocks historically undervalued in relation to the price of gold and silver, the mining stocks have the potential to make a move that will rival the move made by the internet stocks from 1998 – 2000.
 James Dines is the first to have made this prediction over 16 years ago.
 The only difference, of course, is that the revaluation in the mining stocks will be based on measurable intrinsic value whereas the move made by the internet stocks was a modern version of the Dutch Tulip bulb bubble.
+For those who are wishing to buy stocks (köpa aktier), they can check out websites such as finanso.se for a start and support.

-All this is to suggest that mining stocks appear ready for another big upside move (click on graph to enlarge):
+All this is to suggest that mining stocks appear ready for another big upside move, be it through sites like https://buffert.se/ or other platforms (click on graph to enlarge):

 At some point soon, the mining stocks are going to undergo another significant upward revaluation, which will reflect the increasing amount of stress that is going to be exerted on the market for deliverable physical gold.
 This “stress” will only be relieved by a much higher price for gold and silver.